New Jersey / Middlesex County

 What is the weather like in Middlesex, NJ year-round?

-Middlesex experiences all four seasons, with warm summers reaching 85°F and cold winters dipping to 25°F. The area receives about 47 inches of rainfall annually and enjoys sunny days 54% of the year, offering residents a pleasant climate with changing scenery throughout the year.
+Middlesex experiences four distinct seasons, with warm summers reaching highs of 85°F and cold winters dipping to 25°F. The area receives about 47 inches of rainfall annually and enjoys sunshine on 54% of days.
+This climate offers residents a balanced mix of outdoor opportunities year-round.

 Winter